jbcoe/iso-cpp-breaking-UB/draft.md

 P0903
 [[1]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0903r1.pdf)
-proposes to make `string_view((const char*)nullptr)` well-defined.
+proposes to widen the contract of the `string_view(const char*)` constructor to make `string_view((const char*)nullptr)` well-defined.
 In this paper, we take no position on whether this should be adopted, but enumerate some of the arguments raised for and against adoption from the perspective of widening the interface.

 #### In favour of widening